john-butler-iv/project-euler-rust/README.md

 * `time problem_number problem_number ...` - Same as `time [all]` but only the requested problem
 numbers will be executed.
 If no number is specified, all problems will be timed.
-  * TODO - create a flag that would accept the number of maximum repititions
-  * TODO - create a flag that would accept either a per-execution timeout or a per-problem timeout

 * `solve [all]` - This will run all problems once.
 For each problem, it will output, the problem name/number, the anser, and the run time of the problem.
 For example: